 Virtual Information Sessions

 Applications will be reviewed and selected applicants will be invited to register.
 Multiple leaders representing a nonprofit organization are strongly encouraged to apply for the program in the same cycle (separate applications are required for each person).
-The application deadline is July 30, 2022.
-The cohort is limited in size and you are encouraged to apply as early as possible.

 - Orientation to the program